Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Your dog is unable to keep food or water down

 - Vomit contains bright red blood (fresh blood)

 - Vomit contains material that looks like coffee grounds (digested blood)

 - Your dog is lethargic, doesn't want to play, sleeps for most of the day, has lost his appetite, and is not himself.

 - You have a small puppy or a toy breed dog.
 Smaller dogs tend to dehydrate fairly quickly and get low blood sugar and puppies are prone to parvo.
 Rub some pancake syrup on your dog's gums and see the vet!

 - Your dog's stomach appears bloated and your dog attempts to vomit

 - The vomiting is accompanied by diarrhea

-If your dog's vomiting is self-limited and you recently changed his food or he has been subjected to a dietary indiscretion, you can try some vet-approved dog upset stomach home remedies.
-However, if you are in doubt on what may be causing the vomiting, take the better safe than sorry approach and have your vomiting dog see the vet the same day!
+If your dog's vomiting is self-limited and you recently changed his food or he has been subjected to a dietary indiscretion, you can try some vet-approved home remedies for upset stomachs in dogs.
+However, if you are in doubt about what may be causing the vomiting, take the better safe than sorry approach and have your vomiting dog see the vet the same day!

-Disclaimer: if you have a vomiting dog, please see your vet.
+Remember: If you have a vomiting dog, please see your vet.
 This guide on dog vomiting is for reference only and should not be used as a substitute for veterinary advice.
-There are many causes of vomiting in dogs and some can be serious and life threatening.
-By reading this article on dog vomiting you accept this disclaimer.
+There are many causes of vomiting in dogs and some can be serious and life-threatening.